iambb5445/MiniSTS/README.md

 `AfterImage: Whenever you play a card, gain 1 Block.`

 To apply this action, a special effect should be triggered any time a card is played. *Slay the Spire* visualizes these effects as status effects.
 MiniStS also implemets these type of effects as status effects, and offers an event system to allow for defining and subscribing to specific triggers.

-Any status effect should have a definition with the following properties defined:

-- `stack`: How does this status effect stacks, if is added multiple times?
-Some status effects have their value added together when applied multiple times, such as Vulnerable, while some do not stack such as Barricade.
-For more information, please refer to [Buffs](https://slay-the-spire.fandom.com/wiki/Buffs) and [Debuffs](https://slay-the-spire.fandom.com/wiki/Debuff).
-- `end_turn`: Defines how a status effect is changed at the end of the turn.
-For example, that status effects for which their value shows how many turns they last, their value is decreased by one at the end of every turn (e.g. Vulnerable).
-Alternatively, some status effects only last for one turn (e.g. Intangible), or some last forever (Barricade).
-If the status effect are removed or changed at other trigger points (e.g. Buffer is decreased when the player receives damage), it should be implemented by using triggers.
-- `done`: Defines when the status effect is removed.
-For example, is it removed when its value reaches zero?
-- `repr`: Is the status effect represented to the player, or is it hidden?
-The intended use for hidden status effects are when effects in the game are not visualized for the player, such as stances for Watcher character.

-After defining an status effect, triggers and events can be defined to apply its effect.
-Example trigger callbacks can be seen in `status_effects.py`.
-Some callbacks are applied on a value (e.g. Vulnerable changes the damage amount to a new amount), in which case they receive the current value as input and should return the new value.
-Others only result in some effect (e.g. AfterImage).
-Each callback also receives additional information such as the agent who had this status effect, the game state, and so on.
+More information on how to implement status effects can be found at [Status Effects](#status-effects).

 After implementing the AfterImage status effect, the card can then be defined easily as follows: